What are the hours of the National Park?

 Are there entry or parking fees?

-There are no entrance fees or parking fees to the National Park, with one exception.
+Through 3/30/2022, there are no entrance fees or parking fees to the National Park, with one exception.
 West Beach charges an amenity fee of $6 per vehicle or motorcycle per day ($30 per bus per day) from the Friday of Memorial Day weekend through the Monday of Labor Day weekend.
 The fee is collected from 8am Central Time to no later than 7pm.

 Where is the best place to park when going to a National Park beach?